Here’s our quick-glance garden glossary containing all the words — and terms — you need to know when growing herbs.

 Alkaline: A soil pH greater than 7 is considered alkaline.

-Annual: A plant whose life cycle lasts only one growing season, from seed to blooms to seed.
+Annual: A plant whose life cycle lasts only one growing season from seed to blooms to seed.

 Aromatic Herbs: Produce pleasant smelling flowers or foliage.
 Essential oils from these herbs are often used in perfumes and other scents.

 Beneficial Insect: Predatory or parasitic insects that eat or lay their eggs in garden pests thereby controlling them.
+Learn more about beneficial insects here.

 Biennial: A plant whose full life cycle lasts two growing seasons.